 As a real estate agent, you’re probably doing a lot of things to generate leads, get new business, and make more people know about you and what you do; after all, that’s all part of your overall marketing strategy, and it’s a key part of building your business.

 But, coming up with and launching a marketing campaign is something different and outside of that.
 So, what’s the difference?

 Your marketing strategy is your overall, comprehensive plan of how you market your business.
 A marketing campaign, on the other hand, is an individual campaign that you’d launch to generate a specific result around a specific event or idea.
 Basically, your marketing campaign has an expiry date, your overall marketing strategy does not.

 For example, maybe you’ve consistently been sending out general postcards to an area for a long time; there’s nothing wrong with that, and you should certainly continue to do that (as that’s part of your overall marketing strategy).

-But, seeing as it’s January and a lot of consumers are thinking about making a transaction in the quickly-approaching Spring market, maybe you should add on an entirely different marketing campaign with the goal of getting more leads specifically for the Spring market (which is a marketing campaign).
+But, seeing as Spring is the next, traditionally busy market that’s coming up, maybe you should add on an entirely different marketing campaign with the goal of getting more leads specifically for the Spring market (which is a marketing campaign).